JuliaString/InternedStrings.jl/README.md

 you might want to retrieve just the 10 most common verbs that occur in a sentence with 4 or more nouns.
       - You only need about 100bytes of content, but with SubStrings you are keeping all 100MB in memory.
  - Another is if you have trained word embeddings, then you need a dictionary where the keys are the set of tokens in the vocabulary.
-      - 10,000,000 (10⁷)words probably only has about 50,000 unique words tops, so you only need to be keeping 5×10⁵ bytes of content, not 10⁸)
+      - 10,000,000 (10⁷)words probably only has about 50,000 unique words (after cleaning out rare words), so you only need to be keeping 5×10⁵ bytes of content, not 10⁸)
 In all these cases you are keeping a lot more memory that you need.
 If you are smart you will spot it and convert them to Strings, so the content can be deleted.
 But i am not smart, and have made that mistake many times.